NicusorN5/Fast-XNB-Builder/README.md

 # Fast XNB Builder by @NicusorN5
- A X to XNB converter made for Monogame!
+ A .X to .XNB converter made for Monogame!

 	Fast XNB Builder is a quick tool to convert files to .XNB (format used by Monogame).
 	Command line arguments are: